kevindiu-kinto/dotfiles/README.md

 **Happy coding! 🚀**

-*Enjoy your blazingly fast, persistent, and fully-featured development environment!*
+*Enjoy your blazingly fast, auto-entering, persistent, and fully-featured development environment!*

+**Pro tip:** Run `make install` for the ultimate seamless development experience - just open a terminal and start coding!
+Use `exit` to return to host when needed. 🎯